On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Experimental Evaluation

 We undertook several precautions to ensure a fair comparison.
 First, we designed the robot and object state space for all baselines and KODex to be identical.
-Second, we carefully designed the baselines policies and tuned their hyper-parameters for each baseline method as details in Appendices~\ref{sec:policy_designs} and \ref{appendix:layer_size}.
-Third, we trained each baseline method over five random seeds for each task to control for initialization effects.
+Second, we carefully designed the baselines policies and tuned their hyper-parameters for each baseline method (Appendices~\ref{sec:policy_designs} and \ref{appendix:layer_size}).
+Third, we trained each baseline policy over five random seeds to control for initialization effects.
 For all tasks, we saved the baseline policies that performed the best on a validation set of 50 held-out demonstrations.
 Note that KODex utilizes an analytical solution and thus does not require parameter initialization or hyper parameter optimization.